ama-bit/salty-passwords/README.md

 # Salty Passwords

 ## Purpose
-A beginner-friendly lab demonstrating secure password storage by salting passwords before hashing them.
-This project introduces basic password security practices in a hands-on, approachable fashion.
+A beginner-friendly lab demonstrating why and how to **salt passwords before hashing**.
+This project introduces basic password security practices in a hands-on fashion.

+**Salting** means adding a unique set of random characters to a password before hashing it so two identical passwords produce **different hashes**, making attacks like rainbow tables ineffective.

 ## Threat Overview
 - Hashing passwords without a salt produces identical outputs for identical passwords, making them vulnerable to rainbow table attacks.
 - Weak hashes are susceptible to brute-force attacks.
-- Salting the password before hashing mitigates these risks.
+- Salting the password before hashing mitigates these risks by making each hash unique.

 ## Implementation
-- Passwords are salted before being hashed using SHA-256.
+- Passwords are **salted** before being hashed using SHA-256.
 - Verification compares user input against stored salted hashes.
 - Simple Python scripts are provided to experiment safely.